Menu

 • tip 1

-Cook until the juices run clear when you pierce the meat close to the bone runs clear.
-The internal temperature should be 165°F, which is easiest to check with an instant-read thermometer.
+Cook chicken until the juices run clear when you pierce the meat close to the bone and the internal temperature reads 165°F. Checking temperature is easiest with an instant-read thermometer.

 • tip 2